What Does GEMSAS Stand For?

 - University of Wollongong

 Students that wish to enter one of the GEMSAS universities can apply directly via the GEMSAS online portal.
-Typically the applications for medicine and dentistry open in early May and close by the end of May.
+Typically, applications for medicine and dentistry open in early May and close by the end of May.
 However, the dates are subject to change annually.
-For instance, to commence medicine in 2025, the applications open on 1st May 2024 and the closing date is on 31st May 2024 5pm AEST/3pm AWST.

 How Does GEMSAS Calculate GPA?